Preventing algae in fish ponds and water features

 Oxygen is essential for fish and the overall health of a pond, once anaerobic activity increases, a lot of things can go wrong such as

-infections, fish stress increase, excess nutrient build-up and ultimately, algae takes over!
+infections, fish stress increase, excess nutrient build-up, and ultimately, algae take over!

 A good way to control this is to keep the pond oxygenated.
 You can use an air pump to create bubbles.
 But if you have adequate filtration, then this might not be necessary.

 Visit us or give us a call and we can help point you in the right direction.

 There are many factors that influence algae growth be it string algae or blue-green algae.
 As you can see, there are a multitude of factors that contribute to algal growth, so give us a call or bring in a water sample and we can try to work out the root cause of your algal problem and treat the cause rather than just trying to treat the symptoms.
 Pond owners need to discourage growth by making sure the pond is been filtrated properly with lots of water plants to take out excess nutrients and making sure dead leaves and other decay materials are removed in time.

 Above all, do not overstock your pond with fish, and do not overfeed!